cssinjs/cssinjs-animations/README.md

-# react-animations
+# cssinjs-animations

 A collection of animations that can be used with any inline style library that supports using objects to define keyframe animations, such as Radium or Aphrodite.
-React-animations implements all animations from [animate.css](https://daneden.github.io/animate.css/).
+CssinJS-Animations implements all animations from [animate.css](https://daneden.github.io/animate.css/).

 [Check out the interactive demo](http://react-animations.herokuapp.com/).